whatisnuclear/website/waste.md

 <div class="row">
 <div class="col-md-8" markdown="1">

-# What about the waste?
-Nuclear reactors make waste.
+# Nuclear waste
+Nuclear waste is made of radioactive atoms generated after large atoms split.
+Nuclear reactors make nuclear waste during operation.
 The physics leverage of E=MC² makes nuclear waste uniquely *concentrated*; it's both extraordinarily small and seriously hazardous.
 The relatively tiny amount of waste is intriguing in that its overall environmental, health, and land footprint can be minimal.
 But, there is legitimate concern that the hazards may be difficult to contain.

 This page *digs in* to the nuance of nuclear waste, and points to additional information for going deeper.
 Here, you will learn: